 (ii) Cut-off in Entrance Test

-Great quality of students help strengthen the b-school brand while the b-school’s high brand value in turn helps the students move ahead faster in their career.
-It is only natural for the schools to select the best students while the brightest students would wish to get into only the best schools.
+Good quality of students helps strengthen the b-school brand while the b-school's high brand value in turn helps the students get ahead faster in their career.
+It is only natural for the schools to select the best studentswhile the brightest students would wish to get into only the best b-schools.

 It is also important to note that the quality of students directly impacts the quality of learning, especially as the amount of peer learning that happens at a top b-school is quite significant.

 In this context, cutoff percentile is, therefore, a strong indicator of the quality of the students at a b-school – the higher the cutoff, the better the quality of the students.

 Some b-schools give significant weightage to other important parameters like academics and work experience.
 However, even at these schools, the entrance test percentile cutoffs are significantly higher than some of the schools which are listed in the categories immediately below them.